NothNoth/cfmagic/README.md

 A few minutes is usually enough.

+__It's been running for three weeks, how do I get the results now?__

+Just hit ctrl+C, the current best solution will be written in a .clang-format file.

 __Will cfmagic always find the ultimate .clang-format configuration file?__

 No, simply because all possibilities are not managed by clang-format. cfmagic will find a "close" solution.